OsmosysSoftware/dev-standards/ci-setups/angular-github.md

 ### Creating a `.yml` File
 1. Navigate to your Angular application repository on GitHub.
-2. Create a folder named `github` in the root directory.
+2. Create a folder named `.github` in the root directory.
-3. Inside `github` folder create a new folder called `workflows`.
+3. Inside `.github` folder create a new folder called `workflows`.
 4. Create a file named `main.yml` inside `workflows` folder.

 ### Assign Name